mlensment/rebot/README.md

 The arm must be designed in such a way that it will mechanically maintain the horizontal position for the spoon.

 ![Arm](https://raw.githubusercontent.com/mlensment/rebot/master/img/arm.png "Arm")

+Note that resistances must be calculated depending on the LEDs used.

 ![Schematic](https://raw.githubusercontent.com/mlensment/rebot/master/img/schematic.png "Schematic")